 The Smart Card Platform (SCP) consists of the Hardware Abstraction Layer (HAL) and the Hardware Platform.
-The cryptographic library (Crypto Library) is part of the Hardware Abstraction Layer (HAL).
+The cryptographic library (Crypto Library) is part of the HAL.
 Not all functionality of the Crypto Library is used, but this unused functionality is not linked with the code and is therefore not part of the HAL.
 Instead this functionality is implemented in JCOP embedded software.
 All functions in the HAL are used by the TOE.
 Not all functionality of the Hardware Platform is used for the TOE functionality and exposed at external interfaces.
 Therefore, some parts of the Hardware Platform are not part of the TOE.

-The following functionality of the smart card platform is not used for the composite TOE and not exposed at external interfaces:
+The following functionality of the Smart Card Platform is not used for the composite TOE and not exposed at external interfaces:

-- Hardware Special Function Register Access Control - AES functionality of the Crypto Library (implemented by JCOP embedded SW instead) - RSA functionality of the Crypto Library (standard RSA implemented by JCOP embedded SW instead) - Random Number Generator of the Crypto Library (implemented by JCOP embedded SW instead) - Copy functionality of the Crypto Library (implemented by JCOP embedded SW instead)
+- Hardware Special Function Register Access Control - AES functionality of the Crypto Library (implemented by JCOP embedded SW instead) - RSA functionality of the Crypto Library (implemented by JCOP embedded SW instead) - Random Number Generator of the Crypto Library (implemented by JCOP embedded SW instead) - Copy functionality of the Crypto Library (implemented by JCOP embedded SW instead)

-The Java Card System is intended to transform a smart card into a platform capable of executing applications written in a subset of the Java programming language.
-The intended use of a Java Card platform is to provide a framework for implementing IC independent applications conceived to safely coexist and interact with other applications into a single smart card.
+The Java Card System is intended to transform a Smart Card into a Platform Capable of executing applications written in a subset of the Java programming language.
+The intended use of a Java Card Platform is to provide a framework for implementing IC independent applications conceived to safely coexist and interact with other applications into a single Smart Card.

-Applications installed on a Java Card platform can be selected for execution when the card is inserted into a card reader.
-In some configurations of the TOE, the card reader may also be used to enlarge or restrict the set of applications that can be executed on the Java Card platform according to a well-defined card management policy.
+Applications installed on a Java Card Platform can be selected for execution when the card is inserted into a card reader.
+In some configurations of the TOE, the card reader may also be used to enlarge or restrict the set of applications that can be executed on the Java Card Platform according to a well-defined card management policy.